itchio/butler/docs/steam-sync.md

 Because the tool downloads the entire depot to your disk before pushing with butler, you need to ensure you have enough disk space available.
-When running without `--cache-dir`, a temporary cache dir is created to store downloads, and is cleanned up after execution.
-If you have a larger game and intend to sync often, we highly recommend using `--cache-dir` to avoid redownloading your depos on ever sync.
+When running without `--cache-dir`, a temporary cache dir is created to store downloads, and is cleaned up after execution.
+If you have a larger game and intend to sync often, we highly recommend using `--cache-dir` to avoid redownloading your depots on every sync.

 ### Using a config file